 Teaching Arguments Rhetorically: Crossing the Threshold to Deeper Learning

 No matter where students’ lives lead after graduation, one of the most essential tools we can teach them is how to comprehend, analyze, and respond to arguments.
-Students need to know how writers’ and speakers’ choices are shaped by elements of the rhetorical situation, including audience, context, genre, and purpose.
-In this interactive session, Jennifer shares strategies and concepts from her book Teaching Arguments: Rhetorical Comprehension, Critique, and Response (Stenhouse 2015) that help students at all levels read, write, listen, speak, and think rhetorically.
+Knowing how writers’ and speakers’ choices are shaped by elements of the rhetorical situation—including audience, occasion, genre, and purpose—prepares students to communicate across diverse contexts.
+In this interactive session, Jennifer shares strategies and concepts from her books Teaching Arguments: Rhetorical Comprehension, Critique, and Response (Stenhouse 2015) and Writing Rhetorically (Stenhouse 2021) that help all students read, write, listen, speak, and think rhetorically.

 Writing Rhetorically (Grades 7–12)

 A rhetorical approach to writing instruction empowers students to take control of their own process and choices.
 When we teach students how to analyze and respond to diverse rhetorical situations, we honor and nurture their agency.
 Instead of telling students what to write, we develop the procedural and conceptual knowledge that supports their growth as independent problem solvers.
 In this interactive session, Jennifer shares strategies for cultivating the rhetorical principles and practices that help writers effectively communicate across contexts.
 These include inquiry-based activities for genre and audience analysis, language study, and rhetorical problem solving.